the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 Your Computer
 ----
-Next thing to try is unplugging your headset and turning your PC off completely to make sure all processes of ADBas well as any conflicting processes cease, make sure you do not `Reboot`, turn the computer completely off and wait a few seconds, then turn it back on before re opening SideQuest and trying once more.
+Next thing to try is unplugging your headset and turning your PC off completely to make sure all processes of ADB as well as any conflicting processes cease, make sure you do not `Reboot`, turn the computer completely off and wait a few seconds, then turn it back on before re opening SideQuest and trying once more.

 If all the things above fail to assist you then try the below.